dorontal/consciousness/README.md

 * One question that arises is whether there are "levels" of consciousness, perhaps related to levels of complexity, or organization, or order in a system.

+### Problems with this theory

+* **Big problem:** So far, this theory does not explain the difference between conscious and not conscious, e.g, the difference between consciousness being present in a human who is awake and absent in a human who is asleep.
+If everything is conscious, okay, but what makes something not conscious?